tylerjensen/ServiceWire/README.md

 ServiceWire
 ===========

+### Replaces BinaryFormatter with System.Text.Json 5.5.0

+1. Replaces BinaryFormatter in DefaultSerializer with System.Text.Json.
+Improves performance and reduces allocations in serializing small object graphs which is the most common use case in any RPC library.
+2. Fixes null value in string array bug #50.
+3. See source for former DefaultSerializer in ServiceWire.Serializers in BinaryFormatterSerializer.
+Use that code as a custom injected serializer if this version breaks your serialization.

 ### Capture serialization error bug fix in 5.4.2

 1. Single target of NetStandard 2.0 for a smaller NuGet package.